cjenco02/cdt-red/README.md

 Run the Script:

-Open PowerShell on the target machine with appropriate privileges.
+-Open PowerShell on the target machine with appropriate privileges.

-Execute the script:
+-Execute the script:

         .\Persistence.ps1